View Park–Windsor Hills, California: Climate

 According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, all land.
 The region has a warm-summer Mediterranean climate.

 Demographics

 For statistical purposes, the United States Census Bureau has defined View Park−Windsor Hills as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area.
-As of end of 2020, View Park-Windsor hills ranks # 1 among top 10 richest black communities in US, with an average family income of $159,168.
+As of end of 2020, View Park-Windsor hills ranks #1 among top 10 richest Black communities in U.S., with an average family income of $159,168.